Harry DeWolf-class offshore patrol vessel: Coast Guard version

 The Canadian Coast Guard version will be built to a slightly modified design.
 Modifications include a new bridge layout and accommodations for a non-military crew subject to Transport Canada requirements.
 Some areas are to be changed to meet the needs of coast guard equipment and there will be modifications to the deck.
 Despite the supposedly limited modifications, the cost of the two Coast Guard variants was reported in 2022 as likely to be significantly higher than that of the naval variants.
 In 2023, it was reported that the cost of the two Coast Guard variants had increased by a further $100 million, going from $1.5 billion to $1.6 billion.
 A further increase to $2.1 billion was reported in early 2024.
 The first of the Coast Guard ships was laid down during a ceremony on 31 July 2024.
-The first ship is named CCGS Donjek Glacier after Donjek Glacier in Kluane National Park in Yukon.
-While the second Coast Guard ship named CGS Sermilik Glacier takes its name from Sermilik Glacier found in Sirmilik National Park in Nunavut.
+The first ship is named CCGS Donjek after the Donjek Glacier in Kluane National Park in Yukon.
+The second Coast Guard ship, named CCGS Sermilik, takes its name from the Sermilik Glacier found in Sirmilik National Park in Nunavut.